promod/promod4/readme.txt

 NOTES FOR SERVER-ADMINS AND SERVER-HOSTING COMPANIES

-The dvar fs_game "mods/promodlive210" is forced for match-servers and do not rename any files or modify contents of them.
+The dvar fs_game "mods/promodlive211" is forced for match-servers and do not rename any files or modify contents of them.
-We recommend using the iwd.cfg which you can put in the pb-folder, it contains checksums for the stock iwd-files for preventing custom skins and such and can be loaded by typing "rcon pb_sv_load iwd.cfg".
-However custom servers with skins etc. must use something else than "mods/promodlive210" for example "mods/promodlive210_custom", it's not restricted and you are free to modify files as well.
+However custom servers with skins etc. must use something else than "mods/promodlive211" for example "mods/promodlive211_custom", it's not restricted and you are free to modify files as well.

+Included with Promod is two PunkBuster MD5 configs, "stock_iwd_md5.cfg" and "promod_iwd_md5.cfg" which you can put in the pb-folder on your server, it contains checksums for the stock IWD-files as well as Promod-IWD for use with PunkBuster MD5 facility to prevent custom skins and other forms of cheating and abusing and can be loaded in-game by typing "\rcon pb_sv_load stock_iwd_md5.cfg" and "\rcon pb_sv_load promod_iwd_md5.cfg".

+In order to be automatically-executed, the list of checks needs to be included into the automatically-executed PunkBuster configuration files on your server (pbsv.cfg or pbsvuser.cfg):

+pb_sv_load stock_iwd_md5.cfg
+pb_sv_load promod_iwd_md5.cfg // match-server only

+In case your server doesn't have any pbsv.cfg file, go in-game and type: "\rcon pb_sv_writecfg".
+Depending on if your server is streaming to any third-party anti-cheat site(s) you may or may not already have a pbsvuser.cfg, if you don't you can just copy all three files included to your server's PB-folder, or if the file exist add above lines to it.

+We STRONGLY encourage use of these MD5-checks!
+(This goes for leagues as well!)

+Due to several game engine exploits, we recommend to specify the rcon-password in the command-line of your server.
+If this is not possible, rename the server-config to something other than server.cfg, which would make finding rcon password more difficult.

 On another note of security, the IWD-file "z_custom_ruleset.iwd" is now running integrity checks if server is running match-mode which means you have to decide whether the server should run "promod_mode custom_public" or not.
 If you later want to run match-modes you will have to use the original unmodified "z_custom_ruleset.iwd" supplied in this package.
 Sorry for any inconvenience caused.